pivotal-cf/spring-cloud-services-cli-plugin/docs/cli.md

    csev

 OPTIONS:
-   --f/--file-to-encrypt      A text file whose contents are to be encrypted.
+   --f/--file-to-encrypt      A text file (with UTF-8 encoding) whose contents are to be encrypted.
 Cannot be used with VALUE_TO_ENCRYPT parameter.
 ```